AGH-Micro/.github/profile/README.md

 - 📡 radio and microwave technology,
 - 🖥️ telecomunication,
-- ⚙️ antennas construction and electronics,
+- ⚙️ antennas construction,

 in search of new challenges, creating **ground breaking solutions**, conjoining the world od electromagnetic waves and intelligent data analysys. 🎯

 ## ⚛️ Sphere of interests:

-- 📡 Electronics and RF,
+- 📡 High frequency,
 - 💻 Software,
-- 🔧 Antennas construction,
 - 🖨️ 3-D prinnting.